kkmhogen/KBeaconDemo_Android/README.md

 ```

 ## 4. How to use SDK
+There are 3 projects in the SDK, if you plan to use KBeacon for iBeacon related applications.
+I suggest you develop based on iBeacondemo.
+If your application is based on the Eddystone protocol, I suggest you start from eddystonedemo.
+If you are using KBeacon for sensors, such as temperature, humidity, and motion monitoring, please start base on sensordemo.

 ### 4.1 Scanning device
 1. Init KBeaconMgr instance in Activity, also your application should implementation the scanning callback.